-Bill Smith addresses four simple ways to become a better risk.
+Tyrone Silva discusses simple ways to become a better risk.

-hen it comes to controlling how much your insurance policy costs year over year, there are some things you can control and some things you can't.
+ou stay ahead of the competition, balance your expenses to a budget, but how do you manage your insurance costs?
+When it comes to controlling how much your insurance policy costs year over year, there are some things you can control and some things you can't.
 Market trends, nuclear verdicts, investment returns they're all factors that every insurance buyer is subject to; therefore, there isn't much you can do to change their impact.
 However, it's not all out of your control.
-There are always at least four areas where you can make small changes that can have a big impact on your business and make you a better risk.
+There are always at least three areas where you can make small changes that can have a big impact on your business - and make you a better risk.